 Step 1: Cut the pieces out of the cape fabric and the lining fabric.
 My lining is faux shearling and the cape is wool tweed.

 Step 2: With right sides together, sew the hood … More

 For those new to dollmaking where to get the supplies can be daunting.
 But really you should be able to find everything you need at your local fabric/craft store if you want to get started straight away or online if you’re a planner.

-I did order these Clover basting pins I mentioned and I love them!
-They’re perfect for setting this gal’s super long mohair hair into all sorts of hairstyles.
-They’re definitely impractical.
-They’d be great for holding a complicated hair-do into place so you could sew it down.
-I like them just for playing though.
-Maybe for a doll for older kids or an art doll, definitely one that wouldn’t see any play because the pins would come loose.
-Not sure … More
+I did order these Clover fork pins I mentioned and I love them!
+They’re perfect for using as hair pins to set super long yarn doll hair into all sorts of hairstyles.
+Of course they’re for display only, not play because they’re pins but they’re also great for holding a complicated hair-do into place so you could sew it down.… More

 Tiny, cozy sweaters knit for handmade dolls, it doesn’t get much cuter than that!
-Please enjoy this knitting pattern for a doll cardigan.
-It is knit in smaller needles with sock yarn to fit Make-Along dolls and bigger needles and DK weight yarn for Elsa.
+Please enjoy this knitting pattern for a cardigan for the Make-Along doll.
+It is knit in sock yarn with size 2 needles.
+Tiny, but not too crazy small.
 It is a different version than the sweater I replicated from my great grandmother’s pattern which involves a lot of seaming.
-This one is knit from top down in one piece and sleeves can … More
+This one is knit from top down in one piece and sleeves can be knit in the … More

 Hi friends!
 Here are some stitches I use to make dolls and stuffed animals.

 I use the ladder stitch to attach my stuffed doll parts together.

 I use this stitch to join pieces when handsewing projects from wool felt